S-Pei/Parkscape-Odyssey/README.md

 # Project Summary

+_This project was our Year 3 Software Engineering Group Project and won the David Howarth Group Project Prize._

 We developed a multiplayer, location-based augmented reality (AR) game designed to blend digital experiences with the physical world.
 The game encourages outdoor exploration by using mobile devices to interact with AR-enriched environments.
 Key features include:

   •	Object Recognition Challenges: Players engage with hidden surprises and turn everyday sights into game elements. \